industrial-edge/jenkins-cicd/pipeline/README.md

 2) Copy IE Publisher CLI installation [file](../../IE_Publisher_CLI/ie-app-publisher-linux) to your device.

+3) Make sure the file is executable.

-3) Open up terminal in the folder where the istallation file is located and run this command
+4) Open up terminal in the folder where the istallation file is located and run this command

     ```bash
     sudo cp ie-app-publisher-linux /usr/bin